10bis/10bis-mobile-home-assignment/README.md

 Android submissions - send to Gal and Chani: gal.machluf@justeattakeaway.com & chani.aharoni@justeattakeaway.com

-IOS submissions - send to Aran and Chani: gal.machluf@justeattakeaway.com & chani.aharoni@justeattakeaway.com
+IOS submissions - send to Gal and Chani: gal.machluf@justeattakeaway.com & chani.aharoni@justeattakeaway.com

 Final Notes
 We want to see clean code with testability in mind (there is no need for actual unit/UI tests)